About Cialis (Tadalafil)

 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store CIALIS
+5. How to store TADALAFIL

 Keep this medicine out of the sight and reach of children.